TomLXXVI/python-hvac/README.md

 a model for a plain fin-tube, counter-flow air evaporator and similar air condenser.
 These models are used, together with a model for a fixed or variable speed compressor, in the module `machine_bis` of sub-package `vapor_compression`.
-Purpose of this package is to simulate the steady-state performance of a single-stage air conditioning machine (vapor compression machine, heat pump).
+Purpose of this module is to simulate the steady-state performance of a single-stage air conditioning machine (vapor compression machine, heat pump).
 Multiple examples of such simulations have been included in the folder `vapor_compression` of `docs/examples`.